front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 The only thing that you need to make sure of is to run `npm run lint` on your project.
 This should allow you to see errors on overridden GraphQL files.

+Please note that if in your code, you relied on some int types, there might be cases where identifiers comparison won't work.
+All code within the core's module has been updated to avoid as much compatibility issues as possible.
+However keep in mind that if you rely on some strict equality (`===`) and static identifiers, this could lead to issues.

 <details>
 <summary>Exhaustive list of changes <code>ID</code> changes</summary>